makinacorpus/ogconsumer/README.md

 ### Registering new types

-If some types you need to use are not recognized, you can create your own class to manage them:
+The package provides basic handling for those media types:

+ *  Audio
+ *  Image
+ *  Video

+If you need to extend the parser in order to be able to fetch other structured objects, you need to register their namespace:

     namespace My\Namespace;

-    class SomeType extends \OgConsumer\Node
+    class SomeType extends \OgConsumer\Object
     {
         // Your stuff here
     }

 Then in your application bootstrap add:

-    \OgConsummer\Service::register(array(
+    \OgConsummer\Type::register(array(
         'some_type' => '\My\Namespace\SomeType',
     ));

-Note that you can override existing types the exact same way.
+Note that you can override existing types.

+If you don't want to write your own class, you can also set the array values as an explicit null, and you new structured object type will use the default *\OgConsumer\Object* class:

+    \OgConsummer\Type::register(array(
+        'foo' => null,
+        'bar' => null,
+        'baz' => '\Foo\Bar',
+    ));

 ## Additional notes